BIOL4410 Environmental DNA sequencing

-- Indicative assessments in this unit are as follows: (1) online tests during course and final online exam; (2) oral presentation as a group; and (3) essay on a specific topic.
+- Indicative assessments in this unit are as follows: (1) essay on a specific topic; (2) online tests during the course (2); and (3) Final online exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Simon Jarman